 So what gives?

-Well, the arms of a lot of couch arms are at least 3 feet tall, which is desirable for most cats.
-Plus, your cat might prefer the texture of your couch to the texture of his post.
+Well, a lot of couch arms are at least 3 feet tall, which is desirable for most cats.
+Plus, your cat might just prefer the texture of your couch to the texture of his post.
 It’s as simple as that.

 So finding the perfect post might take some trial and error.
 But if your cat still prefers your couch, you could try buying (or making) a post out of the same material as your furniture.
 That way, it’ll be easier to redirect your cat.

 When your cat finally scratches what he’s supposed to, Dr. Spano said, you should reward him with praise, treats or high-value toys.

 Declawing your cat is cruel and unnecessary, so getting some nail caps is a much better and more humane alternative.

 “Application of the plastic tips will allow your cat to place their scent still and stretch on what they perceive is their territory,” Dr. Burch said.

 Cat training tape is double-sided tape specifically designed to deter your cat from scratching.